What are your hours?

 How do I get the results?

 We will email the results to you as a PDF attachment.
-We can also email the results to your mortgage company and to the Health Department for you.
+We can also email the results to your mortgage company and to the Health Department (if required, such as a new well).

 For a real estate transaction or construction permit, when should I get my water tested?